 - impairment of non-financial assets, for example, the supply-chain challenges highlighted above may require entities to assess whether a write-down of inventories to net realisable value is required.
-In addition, the changes in tariffs may represent an indication that an impairment test applying IAS 36 Impairment of Assets is required - onerous contracts provisions, for example, if increases in inventory prices cannot be passed on to customers - impairment of financial assets, as entities may need to consider whether changes are required in the models to incorporate new sources of uncertainties or to attribute different weight to scenarios considered - recoverability of deferred tax assets - going concern.
+In addition, the changes in tariffs may represent an indication that an impairment test applying IAS 36 Impairment of Assets is required - onerous contracts provisions, for example, if increases in inventory prices cannot be passed on to customers - impairment of financial assets, as entities may need to consider whether changes are required in the models to incorporate new sources of uncertainties or to attribute different weight to scenarios considered - income taxes, in particular the recoverability of deferred tax assets and, in interim financial reports, the estimated annual effective tax rate - revenue recognition - going concern.